QuantEcon/lecture-datascience.myst/lectures/problem_sets/problem_set_4.md

 Define the vector $x_0 = \begin{bmatrix} 600,000 & 200,000 \end{bmatrix}$ as the number of
 employed and unemployed workers (respectively) at time $0$ in the economy.

-Adapting the code from the lecture notes, plot the unemployment rate over time in this economy for $t = 0, \ldots 20$ (i.e. number of employed over total number of workers).
+Adapting the code from the lecture notes, plot the unemployment rate over time in this economy for $t = 0, \ldots 20$ (i.e. number of unemployed over total number of workers).

 ```{code-cell} python
 # your code here